PierreSenellart/provsql/doc/source/dev/memory.rst

 store is append-only and the worker pipe ordered, so a token seen created by this backend can never designate anything else.
-The compilers also materialise at **content-addressed** UUIDs (v5 hashes of the construction recipe, including the *plus-canonical* and *times-canonical* namespaces probed by :sqlfunc:`provenance_plus` / :sqlfunc:`provenance_times`), so any query phrasing that combines the same token multiset lands on the already-planted gates.
+The compilers also materialise at **content-addressed** UUIDs (v5 hashes of the construction recipe).
+Gates planted in place of a sum or a product of working-table tokens sit in the *plus-canonical* and *times-canonical* namespaces; their addresses are remembered by the backend that planted them (``gate_builders.c``), for as long as the working table exists, and that is where :sqlfunc:`provenance_plus` / :sqlfunc:`provenance_times` look for them.
+The store is not probed: the sum or product is computed above a scan of a temporary table, hence by the planting backend, and sessions that planted nothing pay nothing.

 Reading Circuits Back